Unity-Technologies/Unity-Robotics-Hub/tutorials/pose_estimation/Documentation/4_pick_and_place.md

 2. Return to Unity, and press Play.

 >Note: If you encounter connection errors such as a `SocketException` or don't see a completed TCP handshake between ROS and Unity in the console window, return to the [Connecting with ROS](#connecting-with-ros) section above to update the ROS Settings and generate the ROSConnectionPrefab.

+>Note: If you encounter a `SocketException` on Ubuntu, check the [Troubleshooting Guide](troubleshooting.md) for potential solutions.

 Note that the robot arm must be in its default position, i.e. standing upright, to perform Pose Estimation.
 This is done by simply clicking the `Reset Robot Position` button after each run.